Monitoring and managing the first stage of labour

-- Begin with one unit of oxytocin in one litre of Plasmolyte B, Ringer’s lactate or rehydration fluid.
+- Begin with 1 unit of oxytocin in 1 litre of Plasmalyte B, Ringer’s lactate or rehydration fluid.

 - Use a giving set which delivers 20 drops per ml.

-- The starting dose of oxytocin is 1 milliunit (mUnit) per minute and the maximum dose 12 mU per minute which is line with international dose recommendations.
+- The starting dose of oxytocin is 1 milliunit (mU) per minute and the maximum dose 12 mU per minute which is line with international dose recommendations.

 3-38 What are the effects of a long labour?

-- The mother: A woman in whom the progress of labour is slow, is more likely to become anxious and to be dehydrated.
-If the poor progress is due to cephalopelvic disproportion (i.e. obstructed labour), and labour is allowed to continue, then there is the danger that she may develop any or all of the following:
+- The mother.
+A patient in whom the progress of labour is slow is more likely to become anxious and to be dehydrated.
+If the poor progress is due to cephalopelvic disproportion (i.e. obstructed labour), and labour is allowed to continue, then there is the danger of the mother developing any or all of the following: